uzh-ase-fs24/backend/README.md

 >
 >`.venv/bin/pip install -r <path_to>/requirements.txt`

-To run the tests for the microservices, navigate to the respective directory and run ` python -m unittest discover -s tests` to run the tests.
+To run the tests for the microservices, run ` python -m unittest discover` from the backend root.
 (If the virtual environment hasn't been activated yet, you can do so by running the command ` source .venv/bin/activate`.)